beamkeerati/DRL-HW3/README.md

 - **DQN** shows unstable behavior with an exponential decay in rewards, likely due to its sensitivity to hyperparameters, leading to less reliable performance compared to other algorithms.

-- **Monte Carlo** failed to generate meaningful results during this experiment, but this was due to issues in running the algorithm on our end and not a limitation of the algorithm itself.
+- **Monte Carlo** failed to generate meaningful results during this experiment, but this was due to issues in running the algorithm on our end and not a limitation of the algorithm itself. **Only one graph of Monte Carlo was obtained** due to time constraints, and the results were not sufficient for a full evaluation.

-In conclusion, Actor Critic (PPO) is the best-performing algorithm in this experiment, providing the highest reward with stable convergence.
-Linear Q performs similarly but with more reward fluctuation, while DQN exhibits instability.
-Monte Carlo was not evaluated successfully, but its failure was due to issues with running the algorithm, not the algorithm's inherent capabilities.
+In conclusion, **Actor Critic (PPO)** is the best-performing algorithm in this experiment, providing the highest reward with stable convergence. **Linear Q** performs similarly but with more reward fluctuation, while **DQN** exhibits instability. **Monte Carlo** was not evaluated successfully, but its failure was due to issues with running the algorithm, not the algorithm's inherent capabilities.

 Training Algorithms: [Actor Critic](/CartPole_4.5.0/AC_tuning_run_script.sh), [DQN](/CartPole_4.5.0/DQN_tuning_run_script.sh), [DQN2](/CartPole_4.5.0/DQN_tuning_run_script_2.sh), [Monte Carlo Reinforced](/CartPole_4.5.0/MCR_tuning_run%20_script.sh) and [Linear Q](/CartPole_4.5.0/LQ_tuning_run_script.sh).